 best artisan chocolate in Iceland

-I’ve learned over the past six years of my chocolate travel research that great chocolate can be found just about anywhere.
+I’ve learned–since embarking on my chocolate travel research in 2009 –that great chocolate can be found just about anywhere.
 I admit to being surprised when a friend returned from Iceland and sent me some excellent chocolate from a popular artisan chocolate maker.
 I’ve since learned that there are others, making Iceland a destination I’d definitely like to include in my research for Chocolatour and my quest for the best artisan chocolate in Iceland.

 Manitoba connection to Iceland